AndyCornelius/slack-spotify-now-playing/README.md

 # Slack/Spotify Now Playing

-Bash script for setting your Slack status based on the current song on Spotify
+Bash script for setting your Slack status based on the current song on Spotify.

+Based on this Gist: https://gist.github.com/jgamblin/9701ed50398d138c65ead316b5d11b26

 Requires curl, PHP and osascript for command line AppleScript.